A Study of SNDX-5613 in R/R Leukemias Including Those With an MLLr/KMT2A Gene Rearrangement or NPM1 Mutation

 local palliative radiation therapy (small port).

-8. Stem Cell Infusion: At least 60 days must have elapsed from HSCT and at least 4 weeks
+8. Stem Cell Infusion: At least 60 days must have elapsed from hematopoietic stem cell

-9. Immunotherapy: At least 42 days since prior immunotherapy, including tumor vaccines
+9. Immunotherapy: At least 42 days since prior immunotherapy, including tumor vaccines,

-and checkpoint inhibitors, and at least 21 days since receipt of chimeric antigen
+and at least 21 days since receipt of chimeric antigen receptor therapy or other

-receptor therapy or other modified T cell therapy.
+modified T or NK cell therapy.

 11. Hematopoietic Growth Factors: At least 7 days since the completion of therapy with

-short-acting hematopoietic growth factors and 14 days with long-acting growth factors.
+short-acting hematopoietic growth factors and 14 days with long-acting growth

-of therapy with a biologic agent.
+completion of therapy with an antineoplastic biologic agent.

 13. Steroids: At least 7 days since systemic glucocorticoid therapy, unless receiving

-physiologic dosing (equivalent to =10 mg prednisone daily) or cytoreductive therapy.
+physiologic dosing or cytoreductive therapy.

 14. Adequate organ function.